The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) is a bipartisan legislation signed into law on April 16, 2015.

 The Quality Payment Program has two tracks you can choose based on their practice size, specialty, location, or patient population:

 To be successful under either, groups are required not only to track measures and activities but to perform well in those areas—and even to outperform their peers.

 Payment adjustment for the performance year 2022 will be in the payment year 2024 ranges from -9% to +9%, based on the final score.
-So, if you don’t send in any 2017 data, then you will be subject to a negative 4% payment adjustment.
+So, if you don’t send in any 2022 data, then you will be subject to a negative 9% payment adjustment.